 Kunnawalkam Raghav did his summer internship at one of the leading theoretical research institutes, the Institute of Mathematical Sciences (IMSc) in Chennai, India.
 The group Raghav worked with was trying to incorporate thermal field theory into non-commutative quantum field theory.
 Raghav’s work involved making calculations which were intended to help him improve his understanding of field theory.
-Raghav received a master’s in Nuclear Physics from SUNY Stoney Brook in 2013, and is pursuing a Ph.D. in Heavy Ion Physics at Rutger’s University.
+Raghav received a master’s in Nuclear Physics from SUNY Stoney Brook in 2013, and a Ph.D. in Heavy Ion Physics at Rutger’s University in 2017.

 Suzannah Wood worked in the Center for Astrophysics, Space Physics & Engineering Research, at Baylor University in Waco, Texas.
 Suzannah used a CCD camera imaging technique to determine the three dimensional structures of small dusty plasma clusters.
 She also carried out N-body numerical simulations of the structures to compare to the experimentally determined structures.

 Talon Holmes - Dye Sensitized Solar Cells - Cornell College